civican/legisinfo/44-1/bills/C-45/bill_text.md

   **(2)** Paragraph 5(1)(d) of the Act is replaced by the following:

-    respecting the borrowing of money from the First Nations Finance Authority **that is secured by local revenues**, including any authorization to enter into a particular borrowing agreement with that Authority;
+    respecting the borrowing of money from the First Nations Finance Authority that is secured by local revenues, including any authorization to enter into a particular borrowing agreement with that Authority;

   **(3)** The portion of paragraph 5(1)(e) of the Act before subparagraph (i) is replaced by the following: